SPIX23/shaiya-solutions/readme.md

 * ps_login ct file that will decrease the amount of failed logins allowed before the client gets disconnected

-* Insert_Action_Log_E procedure that changes the map positions of characters that try to camp kimuraku
+* Insert_Action_Log_E procedure that changes the map positions of characters that log off in D2